 Lasting Line: "Wolverines!"

 Alternate: "Avenge me, boys!
-Avenge me!"
+Avenge me!" - Escape from New York (1981)

 John Carpenter is a god.
 This may be a poorly acted and cheesy sci-fi movies, but it's a pretty cool concept.
 And Ernest Borgnine's turn as 'Cabbie' is outstanding.